-

 Creating new Suppliers

-A new form will open to allow you to enter in details for the supplier.
+- A new form will open to allow you to enter in the details for the supplier.

 The same way you can set a range of preferences for your customers, you can do the same with your Suppliers by adding details that will automatically flow through to Purchase Orders and Supplier Bills, such as: